uva-math/uva-math-code/README.md

 - For now I have coded the most difficult part - retrieving data from google calendars
 - The posts feature is straightforward.
 I will use "categories" everywhere
 - The sources of other less frequently updated information will be "seminars" and "people" in \_data and maybe other database-like structures (but not for courses I hope!.. but one can mine courses from Lou's list eventually :))
-- Most static pages will be just coded as html's with layouts
+- Pages which are the most static will be just coded as html's with layouts.
+Hopefully there will not be many of them, and we'll need to assign some responsibility for those..
 - There will be several layouts: main page (with special navbar?), posts page, and other pages with usual navbar; and the layouts will differ by the presence of the right-pane links!